alpacafluff/lunar-lander-controller-espruino/README.md

 # Lunar Lander Controller for Espruino

-This piece of code will make a physical controller with four touch sensors powered by a Espruino microcontroller (I am using the [Pico)](http://www.espruino.com/Pico) act as the arrow keys to play online games.
+This piece of code will make a physical controller with four touch sensors powered by a Espruino microcontroller (I am using the [Pico)](http://www.espruino.com/Pico) act as the arrow keys from a keyboard to play online games.
 This was designed as the first assignment for Tom Igoe's Tangible Interaction Workshop at the Interactive Communications Program at NYU-Tisch.

 ## Index
 This repository contains the following: